hashintel/hash/libs/antsi/README.md

 ## Contributors

-`antsi` was created by [Bilal Mahmoud](https://github.com/indietyp).
-It is being developed in conjunction with [HASH](https://hash.dev/).
-As an open-source project, we gratefully accept external contributions and have published a [contributing guide](https://github.com/hashintel/hash/blob/main/CONTRIBUTING.md) that outlines the process.
-If you have questions, please reach out to us on our [Discord server](https://hash.ai/discord).
+`antsi` was created by [Bilal Mahmoud](https://github.com/indietyp) for use in [`error-stack`](https://github.com/hashintel/hash/tree/main/libs/error-stack).
+It is being developed in conjunction with [HASH](https://hash.dev/) as an open-source project.
+We gratefully accept external contributions and have published a [contributing guide](https://github.com/hashintel/hash/blob/main/CONTRIBUTING.md) that outlines the process.
+If you have questions, please reach out to us on our [Discord server](https://hash.ai/discord?utm_medium=organic&utm_source=github_readme_hash-repo_libs-antsi-readme).
 You can also report bugs [directly on the GitHub repo](https://github.com/hashintel/hash/issues/new?assignees=Alfred-Mountfield%2CTimDiekmann%2Cindietyp&labels=A-antsi%2CC-bug&template=bug-report-antsi.yml).

 ## License